WsCandy/zRSv2/README.md

 	procedural : false, 		// Proceedural image loading, more info below. pager : false, 				// A selector for pagination e.g. $('.pager'). pauseOnHover : false, 		// Explains itself!
-	visibleSlides : 1, 			// The number of slides visible at anytime, not comatable with fade. setVisiblrSlides : null,	// Pass an object through to set the number of visible slides depending on viewport width. slideSpacing : 0,			// The spacing in pixels between each slide. pre_trans_callback : null,	// A callback just before the slide transitions. trans_callback : null, 		// A callback for when the slide has finished it's transition.
+	visibleSlides : 1, 			// The number of slides visible at anytime, not compatible with fade.
+    slideBy: 1,                 // Number of slides to move by.
+Set this to visibleSlides for a paging effect. setVisibleSlides : null,	// Pass an object through to set the number of visible slides depending on viewport width. slideSpacing : 0,			// The spacing in pixels between each slide. pre_trans_callback : null,	// A callback just before the slide transitions. trans_callback : null, 		// A callback for when the slide has finished it's transition.